rosielin-group/rosielin-group.github.io/_posts/2020-4-9-Our-Great-War-:-The-Coronavirus-Pandemic-(-Part-I-:-Gearing-Up).markdown

 An infection by a virus, right from the point of finding a host, to the point of either killing the host, or leaving it to create more copies of itself while the host suffers, involves majorly six steps.

-These differ in some details based on the virus.
+These differ in some details based on the Virus (they can be frustratingly diverse).
 But the fundamentals remain the same.
 Let's dive in!

 ### STEP 1: Finding The Perfect Match (Attachment)